rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Process Model

-All API's are expected to be called from multiple process.
+This module is expected to be called from multiple process.

+The requirement is to ensure that the module can handle concurrent calls effectively.
+The vendor needs to implement proper synchronization and scalability measures for robust performance.

 ## Memory Model